eunid/netID-docs/docs/index.md

 **Secure & independent**: Decentralized Data Storage. netID Partners are in full control of their (respectively their users) own first-party data.

 **User base & convenience**: Already more than 35 million users with existing netID Accounts.
-Typically not need for an additional registration for end-users.
+Usually no need for an additional registration for end-users when using netID.